iOS, Android, Web

 Moving out from radius location, replace it with location areas.

 They can search for the most common administrative areas.
-And it is localised for different countries.

 People can select multiple locations when searching for listings.
 They are usually where they work and where they live.